-Dogs with any type of squamous cell carcinoma that may have to go under anesthesia (for surgery, for example) should also get these tests to assess risk for anesthesia.
+Dogs with any squamous cell carcinoma that may have to go under anesthesia (for surgery, for example) should also get these tests to assess their anesthesia risks.

 - The pros of staging are that you and your dog’s veterinary team will have a complete picture of your dog’s health.
-You will also know what parts of his body are affected by the cancer.
+You will also know what parts of his body the cancer affects.
 This information can give you a more accurate idea of how he might do during treatment.
 You might also be able to rule in or rule out some treatment options.

 - The cons are that tests are expensive.
 The information you get might not change what you decide to do.
 If you have limited funds, skipping testing so you can allocate your money for treatment is a reasonable choice to make.

 In general, cancer treatment goals for dogs are not about getting a “cure.”
 Instead, the focus is on maintaining and improving quality of life while hopefully extending life beyond what would happen if cancer wasn’t treated.